illusion12321/orchestrate-php/README.md

 The example above is a class that will represent each item in a Collection.

-In that case you will also want to create a class to act as your Collection.
+In that case you will also want to create a class to act as your Collection:

 ```php
 // Members.php